 Moderated Jitsi Meetings

-The Jitsi moderated meeting is a new feature in which the room creator is the only user with moderation privileges.
-This is perfect for moderating a room of children with potentially heated conversations.
+The Jitsi moderated meeting is a new feature in which the room creator can specify who has moderation privileges.
+This is perfect for moderating a room of individuals with potentially heated conversations or grade-school students.

 For private instances, admin users can be created within the Jitsi Prosody and Jifoco configuration.

 Unfortunately, the Moodle Jitsi plugin (Release v3.1.2) doesn’t support moderated meetings.
 For Moodle live streaming where you’re the only moderator, the two easiest methods are to create a Jitsi moderated meeting and do one of the following: